carolynvs/drakespec/overview-and-terminology.md

-drakespec defines triggers, generically, as a concept, but deliberately avoids enumerating any specific triggers that [__drakespec-compliant__](#drakespec-compliant) platforms are obligated to implement.
+drakespec defines triggers, generically, as a concept, but deliberately avoids enumerating any specific triggers that [__drakespec-compliant__](#drakespec-compliant) platforms are obligated to support.
 In this manner, triggers are, conceptually, an extension point within the drakespec, allowing for the emergence of many triggers-- themselves based on (ideally) open specifications-- which drakespec-compliant [__platforms__](#ci/cd-platforms) and [__utilities__](#utilities) may elect to